epogrebnyak/product-topics/DAY1.md

 and "sad paths" (bad situations when things go wrong).
 One might argue that "sad paths" teach you more than "happy paths".

-Topics for excercises are below.
+Some areas for excercises are below, but other topics are welcome.

 Workflow-related: